 Verona: a jewel nearby Venice and Milan

 When staying in either Venice or Milan as your home base, it's both quick and cheap to travel between them by train.
 Frecciarossa and Italo high-speed trains from Venice to Verona take only an hour.
 It's also easy to get from Milan to Verona, taking less than two hours.
+On Frecciarossa high-speed trains you'll get to enjoy high-quality onboard services, including free WiFi, at-seat power sockets and a catering service called FrecciaBistrò which offers drinks and snacks, as well as breakfast and lunch menu options.

 Venice and Verona both form part of the wider Veneto region, a diverse part of Italy with splendid coastlines, glittering cities, and rolling green hills.
 Well regarded internationally for its spectacular wines, you may well want to try them when eating at either city's fine restaurants.
 Shrimp and polenta, braised beef in an Amarone wine sauce, and fresh stuffed tortellini pasta are among the region's famous dishes.